beekman/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms
 My solutions for many coding challenges related to data structures and algorithms.
-Some problems come from Cracking the Coding Interview by Gayle Laakmann McDowell](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850).
-Other problems come from codewars.com, leetcode.com, and other sources.
+Some problems come from [Cracking the Coding Interview by Gayle Laakmann McDowell](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850).
+I encountered the rest of these problems on codewars.com, leetcode.com, and similar sites.

 # DSNA Solution Index